cxpartners/sepa-customer-platform/doc/architecture/decisions/0010-azure-blob-storage-file-chunking-containers.md

 * in the case of the failed or interupted uploads, the number of successfully uploaded blocks for a file can be requested from Azure.
 Using this information the application can then resume an upload by sending only the remaining blocks, before committing the entire file.

 Azure Blob Storage supports grouping files together into 'containers', essentially a folder structure.
 SEPA should create a container for each permit application naming it with the CLAS CAR reference number.
-Azure Blob Storage also file metadata and this should be used to store additional user information (their user id) and the CAR reference.
+Azure Blob Storage also supports file metadata and this should be used to store additional user information (user id) and the CAR reference.

 ## Consequences